Gregory-Eales/teeny-go/README.md

 </p>

 ## About
 This project aims at creating a 9x9 go agent using the methods implemented by the Google Deepmind team in both AlphaGo and AlphaGo Zero.
-This begins by training a neural network using supervised learning for board evaluation and then moving into a self improvement stage using reinforcement learning.
+This begins by training a neural network using supervised learning for board evaluation and move prediction and then moving into a self improvement stage using reinforcement learning.
 The next step is to train a policy and value network tabula rasa using pure reinforcement learning and self-play.

 <p align="center">
   <img src="https://github.com/Gregory-Eales/Teeny-Go/blob/master/utils/assets/images/go_sample.png" width="500"/>